-- 1. In the menu bar, click Results ▶ Run Results. - 2.
-In the Run Name column, click the run name of interest.
+- 1. In the menu bar, click Results > Run Results. - In the Run Name column, click the run name of interest.
 The Run Summary tab opens. - 3.
 Review the run summary.

 Action Procedure View the assay metrics.
 In the Assays section, click the assay name of interest.
 View the sample locations in an image of a 96-well sample plate.
 In the Sample Locations section, click PCR Plate View.
 Reanalyze a run with a new assay.
-In the upper right corner of the screen, click (More Options) ➤ Reanalyze.
-For more information, see "Reanalyze a run" on page 165.
-Run plugins on the sequencing data after a sequencing run is complete.
-In the upper right corner of the screen, click (More Options) > Run Plugin.
-For more information, see "Run plugins after a sequencing run is complete" on page 165.
+In the upper right corner of the screen, click (More Options) ▶ Reanalyze.
+For more information, see "Reanalyze a run" on page 193.

+Action Procedure Run plugins on the sequencing data after a sequencing run is complete.
+In the upper right corner of the screen, click (More Options) ▶ Run Plugin.
+For more information, see "Run plugins after a sequencing run is complete" on page 192.
 Download customer support archive (CSA) log files for the run to help with troubleshooting.
-In the upper right corner of the screen, click (More Options) > CSA.
-For more information, see "Customer Support Archive (CSA)" on page 371.
-Upload results to another GenexusTM Software server or to Ion ReporterTM Software for further analysis.
-In the upper right corner of the screen, click (More Options) ➤ BAM Uploader.
-For more information, see "Upload results files to another GenexusTM Software server" on page 173 and "Upload results files to lon ReporterTM Software" on page 171.
-View the history of variant classifications. ^[1] In the upper right corner of the screen, click (More Options) ▶ Variant Audit.
+In the upper right corner of the screen, click (More Options) ► CSA.
+For more information, see "Customer Support Archive (CSA)" on page 426.
+Upload results to another GenexusTM Integrated Sequencer or to Ion ReporterTM Software for further analysis.
+In the upper right corner of the screen, click (More Options) ▶ BAM Uploader.
+For more information, see "Customer Support Archive (CSA)" on page 426.
+View the history of variant classifications.
+In the upper right corner of the screen, click (More Options) ► Variant Audit.
+The information is available only for results that include variant classifications.
 View the run report.
 Click the Run Report tab.